 Dr. Hart has attended the USCAP annual meeting for the past 25 years.
-He has been an abstract reviewer, platform session moderator, companion society and evening specialty session speaker and moderator, and an active member of the education committees of the USCAP and of the Rodger Haggitt Gastrointestinal Pathology Society.
+He has been an abstract reviewer, platform session moderator, companion society and evening specialty session speaker and moderator, and is currently a member of the education of the Rodger Haggitt Gastrointestinal Pathology Society.
 He has also participated in the USCAP Diagnostic Pathology Update and Practical Pathology Seminar courses.
-He is a member of the USCAP Board of Directors, and as an officer on the Executive Committee serves as its Treasurer.
+He is a member of the USCAP Board of Directors and serves as Treasurer on the Executive Committee.

 Rish K. Pai, M.D., Ph.D.

-Dr. Rish Pai received his B.A. from Pomona College in Claremont, CA and earned his M.D., Ph.D. from Case Western University School of Medicine in Cleveland, OH.
+Dr. Rish Pai received his B.A. from Pomona College in Claremont, CA and earned his M.D., Ph.D.
+(Immunology) from Case Western University School of Medicine in Cleveland, OH.
 He completed his anatomic pathology residency at the University of Chicago Medical Center (as chief resident), followed by a gastrointestinal and hepatic pathology fellowship at the same institution.
-Dr. Pai is currently Associate Professor of Laboratory Medicine and Pathology at Mayo Clinic College of Medicine and Science and serves as Senior Associate Consultant, Department of Laboratory Medicine/Pathology, Mayo Clinic, Scottsdale, Arizona.
-Dr. Pai has lectured nationally and internationally on many aspects of gastrointestinal and hepatic pathology.
-He is on the editorial board of the American Journal of Surgical Pathology and serves on the training committee of the Rodger C. Haggitt Gastrointestinal Pathology Society and the Education Committee of USCAP and of the Hans Popper Hepatopathology Society.
-Dr. Pai has published over 70 articles and written multiple book chapters in the fields of gastrointestinal and hepatic pathology.
+Dr. Pai is currently Associate Professor of Laboratory Medicine and Pathology at Mayo Clinic College of Medicine and serves as Consultant in the Department of Laboratory Medicine/Pathology, Mayo Clinic, Scottsdale, Arizona.
+Dr. Pai has lectured nationally and internationally on many aspects of gastrointestinal and hepatic pathology and has directed multiple GI CME courses including multiple USCAP short courses.
+He is currently Vice President of the Rodger C. Haggitt Gastrointestinal Pathology Society and a member of the Education Committees of the USCAP and of the Hans Popper Hepatopathology Society.
+Dr. Pai is a regular reviewer for numerous pathology and gastroenterology journals and serves on the Editorial Board of the American Journal of Surgical Pathology.
+Dr. Pai has published over 85 articles and written multiple book chapters in the fields of gastrointestinal and hepatic pathology.

 Rhonda K. Yantiss, M.D.